offalynne/Input/docs/latest/Quick-Start-Guide.md

 input_player_source_set(INPUT_SOURCE.KEYBOARD_AND_MOUSE);
 ```
-We've got our convienent enum storage unit for our verb list, and we've got the [`input_default_key()`](Functions-(Default-Bindings)#input_default_keykey-verb-alternate) functions taking the normal key inputs for the standard GM input system and then the verb we want to match it to.
+We've got our convenient enum storage unit for our verb list, and we've got the [`input_default_key()`](Functions-(Default-Bindings)#input_default_keykey-verb-alternate) functions taking the normal key values for the standard GM input features and then the verb we want to assign it to.

-[`input_player_source_set()`](Functions-(Players)#input_player_source_setsource-playerindex) is vital to operations, as it sets what controller you're using.
-Since we didn't specify a second argument, it'll automatically set the controller for port 0.
-Great!
+[`input_player_source_set()`](Functions-(Players)#input_player_source_setsource-playerindex) sets which device you're using.
 Now we're only one step away from using these tasty functions in game.
 By uh, using them.
 In game.

-Here's a Step event for yout to put in a character object or whatever!
+Since GM enums are globally scoped and so is Input, my `obj_input_manager` object will handle everything without needing to be referenced directly.
+Here's a Step event for you to put in a character object or whatever!

  ```
  //Move the player if the Left or Right verb is activated